jimchen2/markdown-parser/README.md

 - [ ] Address performance concerns: Optimize dynamic updating to handle large content more efficiently.
 - [x] TreeNode Ugly and Buggy
 - [ ] Enhance code formatting: Add syntax highlighting and a copy button for code blocks in HTML output.
-- [ ] Introduce private notes: Implement a three-tier password system (public view, private view, admin) for different access levels.
+- [x] Introduce private notes: Implement a three-tier password system (public view, private view, admin) for different access levels.
+- [x] Instead of editing types edit the access in the edit header
+- [ ] Change New Document function as the MongoDB Model changed
+- [ ] Customize Fonts
+- [ ] Add Page Redirect for subroutes

 ## Release v0.2